cronical/reading/docs/reading_notes.md

 # Data
+At this point data is staged in files, before loading into the database.

-Book data is stored in `booklist.csv`
+- Book data is stored in `booklist.csv`
+- Library data is in `libraries.csv`

 # Sources